momentohq/public-dev-docs/docs/cache/develop/api-reference/response-objects.md

 ---
 sidebar_position: 11
 sidebar_label: Response objects
-title: Response object API reference
+title: Response object API reference | Momento Cache
-pagination_next: null
-description: Learn how to interact with the response object in the Momento API.
+description: Learn how to interact with the response object in the Momento API for Momento Cache.
 ---

 # Response objects from Momento APIs